se-edu/learningresources/contents/javascript/Javascript-promises.md

 ## Why Promises?

 We're used to operations completing their work before proceeding on with other operations in a sequential manner.
 These sorts of operations are synchronous, and they're usually easy to understand and debug.
-However, take a HTTP request for example.
+However, take an HTTP request for example.
 It is an operation that takes a while to process because there's a round trip time that involves the time for request to be sent to the server you are querying, and the time for the server to send the response back to you.
 It may take varying amounts of time depending on your internet speed and location.

 If such an operation was to be executed in a synchronous manner, your application would be slow because it has to wait for this request to be resolved by the server and it would not make for a particularly good user experience.
 Instead, we can make HTTP requests to operate asynchronously in order to improve the speed and user experience of your program.
 Asynchronous operations do not wait for their work to be finished before proceeding on with other operations, which allow for them to continue processing in the background while other operations are executed.
 However, asynchronous operations can cause programming and debugging to be difficult, because you would need some sort of way to know when the operation has finished, or in the case of debugging, when exactly the operation is called.
 It can be especially confusing to trace the code since it may not run in the sequence that you would normally expect.